Our Curriculum

 How do we support teaching staff to deliver the curriculum?

-Each Subject Lead is an experienced practitioner and, with the support of the Curriculum Lead, is responsible for devising subject schemas, Subject Knowledge Maps, Subject Milestones and Subject Planning Documents.
+Each Subject Lead is an experienced practitioner and with the support of the Curriculum Lead, is responsible for devising Subject Schemas, Subject Knowledge Maps, Subject Milestones and Subject Planning Documents.
 CPD is provided to ensure teaching staff have secure content knowledge, pedagogical knowledge and pedagogical content knowledge.
 Content knowledge can be defined as teaching staff's knowledge of the subject they are teaching, pedagogical knowledge as teaching staff's knowledge of effective teaching methods, and pedagogical content knowledge as teaching staff's knowledge of how to teach the particular subject or topic.
 As a result, the curriculum can be successfully modified, designed or developed to be ambitious and meet the needs of all pupils.
 The teaching of subjects is monitored and feedback from lesson observations, learning walks and work scrutinies etc. as well as pupil voice feedback informs future planning refinements and developments – under the guidance of the Curriculum Lead.
 This ensures coherence and cohesion.

 Does the curriculum remain as broad as possible for as long as possible?